 Unable to agree on a suitable site, the planned service area stayed on the cards.
 Other planned services, such as Colnbrook, were planned on the basis that Trumps Green would be built.
 But the land was never purchased (beyond what had been used for the construction of the motorway), and progress was never made.

 In 1995, the Highways Agency confirmed that they still owned the land at Trumps Green south-westbound, but said that it was "not in use".
 There had been a plan to use some of it to widen the M3, but this didn't happen.
-More recent maps show Highways England owning a large swathe of land by the north-eastbound side, but not south-westbound.
+More recent maps show the national highway authority owning a large swathe of land by the north-eastbound side, but not south-westbound.

 The unbuilt service station from above, in 1970.